4paradigm/OpenEmbedding/README.md

 - Support ONNX

 ## Install

 The installation usually requires g++ 7 or higher, or a compiler compatible with `tf.version.COMPILER_VERSION`.
-The compiler can be specified by environment variable `CXX`.
+The compiler can be specified by environment variable `CC` and `CXX`.
 Currently OpenEmbedding can only be installed on linux.
 ```bash
 pip3 install tensorflow horovod
 pip3 install openembedding